jmfrancklab/pyspecdata/doc_src/index.rst

 nddata objects directly from *e.g.* an oscilloscope.
 These are available as separate repositories on github (please contact us for further info).

-Finally, you can easily build nddata from standard arrays, as discussed in the section :ref:`nddata-summary-label`.
+Finally, you can easily build nddata from standard arrays, as discussed in the section :doc:`about nddata objects <nddata>`.

 Contents:
 ---------